mpuromaki/PuroGPT/README.md

 Long term memory is now internal list of messages from others.
 This list is loaded from sqlite db on startup and any new messages are written to the in-memory list as well as to the sqlite db.
 For each long-term memory message something called ```embedding``` is calculated by OpenAI.
 These embeddings work as a semantic ID, which can be used to search for "closeness".

 When responding to a new message, the chatbot will calculate embedding for that new message.
 This embedding is then compared to the embeddings in long-term memory using numpy dot-product for scoring.
-Highest _n_ scoring messages are included in the propmt as semantically nearest long term memories.
+Highest _n_ scoring messages are included in the prompt as semantically nearest long term memories.
 This functionality definitely can be improved, but even this simple implementation is pretty cool!

 ```python
 def append_ltm(msg):